Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/hooks.rst

 .. note::

-   The Hook Modifier stores vertex indices from the original mesh to determine what to effect;
+   The Hook Modifier stores vertex indices from the original mesh to determine what to affect;
    this means that modifiers that generate geometry, like a Subdivision Surface Modifier, should always be applied **after** the Hook Modifier;
    otherwise the generated geometry will be left out of the hook's influence.